Campaign of the Month: August 2014

-The third of his line to rule the valley of Toth, Bodor was encountered by the Concord when they journeyed to his land at the behest of Gari, the prince of Zara, and Guy de Provence, commander of the 4th Cainite Crusade.
-Bodor’s son and childe, Farkas, had been put to death with the rest of the Obertus Monastery during the crudader’s sack of the city.
-In turn, the Tzimisce had sworn vengeance on the Crusade, and sent Farkas’ twin sister Erzebet to exact it.
+The third of his line to rule the valley of Toth, Bodor was encountered by the Concord when they journeyed to his land at the behest of Gari, the (now late) prince of Zara, and Guy de Provence, commander of the 4th Cainite Crusade.
+Bodor’s son and childe, Farkas, had been put to death with the rest of the Obertus Monastery during the crusader conquest and sack of the city.
+In turn, the Tzimisce had sworn vengeance on the crusade, and sent Farkas’ twin sister Erzebet to exact it.
 She very nearly succeeded in crippling the army, but the Concord apprehended her, and were asked to deal with the matter when she made it clear that her father would not relent.
-They made the long and arduous winter journey to Toth, only to find that Bodor himself was under threat from Voivode Koban.
-He agreed to relent provided that they aid in the defence of his people.
+They made the long and arduous winter journey to Toth, only to find that Bodor himself was about to come under threat from Voivode Koban.
+He agreed to call off his vendetta provided that they aid in the defence of his people.
 The Concord saved Toth in the subsequent Trial by War, and saw out the winter as Bodor’s guests.

 The true face of Bodor Toth

-Bodor’s father died of pneumonia in the especially cruel winter of 1143 CE, leaving the boy to rule Toth at the age of 16.
-He took to his duties with passion, working to clear the Bostral of Cuman marauders and bandits and promoting the pass as a trade corridor.
-Like his father, and his grandfather before him, Bodor understood that were terrible things in the night: vérfarkasok, boszorkányok, démonok and worst of all, the vámpírok.
+Bodor’s father died of pneumonia in the especially cruel winter of 1143 CE, leaving the 16 year old boy to rule Toth.
+He took to his duties with passion, working to clear the Bostral of Cuman marauders and bandits, then promoting the pass as a trade corridor.
+Like his father, and his grandfather before him, Bodor understood that there were terrible things in the night: vérfarkasok, boszorkányok, démonok and worst of all, the vámpírok.
 He heeded the lessons of his forebears, and kept the village and castle locked down after dark.
 While not a talented fighter, nor a gifted leader, Bodor had the benefit of prodigious intellect and imagination.

-That year, he single-handedly rescued a Hungarian nobleman and his personal guard from a small group of brigands.
+That year, he single-handedly rescued a Hungarian nobleman and his bodyguard from a small group of brigands.
 One year later, the the man returned with his third daughter and a dowry, offering Bodor her hand.
 After their marriage, they even fell in love.
 Minhe bore him six children, but she passed away after the arduous labour that gave them the twins, Farkas and Erzebet.
 He mourned her death, and survived by throwing himself into the rule of the valley and the rearing of his children.
-His intelligence held him in good stead, and over many years, Toth became prosperous- one of the largest border towns in Szekleyland.
+His intelligence held him in good stead, and over many years, Toth became prosperous- one of the larger border towns in the Székelyföld.
 The people of Toth loved their lord, and his peers held him in high regard.

 And then, one night, a monk asked for sanctuary in the castle.
 Against his better judgement, Bodor admitted the fearful, pale man.
-He also agreed to a private interview with the man, so that he might discover what drove his panicked flight.
+He also agreed to a private interview with the monk, so that he might discover what drove his panicked flight.
 After all, what harm would a man of God do?
-Indeed, what harm could he do?

 Bodor was abandoned the very night of his Embrace by the fugitive Obertus missionary, Zubor.
 The vámpír fled into the night when the boyar’s guards knocked on the door and told him that armed riders were approaching the village.
 Bodor never saw his sire again, and was left to discover the mysteries and dangers of the vampiric condition on his own, with only his natural intelligence and resourcefulness to see him through.